 The advantages of genetic testing include increased chances of pregnancy, decreased chances of multiple pregnancies, decreased chances of pregnancy loss, and the ability to avoid undesired genetic traits.

-PGD/PGS News at NYU Fertility Center
+PGD/PGS News at the Fertility Center at NYU Langone

 - NYUFC Study Finds STEET Technology Results in High Pregnancy Rate; Low Multiple Gestation and Miscarriage Rates

 - Dr. Jamie Grifo Appears on Fox News' Health Talk to Discuss New IVF Technique that Gives Women Better Outcomes